tidyverse/tidyverse.org/content/blog/modern-text-features/index.md

 </div>

 As one can see the failures range from not being able to render anything, to rendering in monochrome.
 Further, it appears as if the devices have trouble figuring out the dimensions of the glyphs.
-One additional wrinkle is that some of the device capable of rendering in monochrome fails to get the correct emoji.
-This is because emojis relies heavily on ligatures, and the "dark-skinned woman at a computer" emoji is actually a ligature of the "woman", "dark skin" and "computer".
+One additional wrinkle is that while Cairo on macOS capable of rendering in monochrome, it fails to get the correct emoji.
+This is because emojis relies heavily on ligatures, and the "dark-skinned woman at a computer" emoji is actually a ligature of the "woman", "dark skin" and "computer" emojis.

 Font fallback
 -------------

 In all of the above examples we have been very mindful in setting the font-face to a font that contains all the glyphs we need.
 This is not always practical, especially when one wants to mix emojis and regular text such as it is done normally.
 It is also an absolute requirement when mixing Latin and CJK (Chinese, Japanese, and Korean) text as it is unfeasible to include all CJK glyphs in a single font.
 However, we are used to things just working at the system level.
-No matter the font it seems that a glyph is always displayed.
+No matter the font it seems that a glyph is always displayed in e.g. browsers and text editors.
 This is because the OS is employing font fallback, which is the act of figuring out an alternative font to use when a glyph is not present in the chosen font.
 Wouldn't it be great if we could have that in a graphic device?
 Well, now we have!

 <div class="highlight">